yusufyilmazfr/Asmin/DOCUMENTATION.md

 }
 ```
 If you want, you can look at the details in the middleware.
 For this you should go to <code>Asmin.Core.Utilities.Middleware</code> namespace

+#### Admin Panel UI Design

+[SRTdash Admin Dashboard](https://github.com/puikinsh/srtdash-admin-dashboard "SRTdash Admin Dashboard") was used in the admin page designs.
+You can check the [GitHub](https://github.com/puikinsh/srtdash-admin-dashboard "GitHub") repository for documentation and other pages.

 **Over time, this place will be further elaborated. ⌛⌛**